presidentbeef/inject-some-sql/README.md

 git clone https://github.com/presidentbeef/inject-some-sql.git
 ```

-Pick either Rails 3 or Rails 4.
+Pick either Rails 5, Rails 4 or Rails 3.
 They each have their own subdirectory.

 ```
-cd inject-some-sql/rails4
+cd inject-some-sql/rails5
 ```

 In the subdirectory, install dependences and set up the database: